-- 6.1.2 The existence of the Joint Staff Committee and its Sub-Committees does not limit the right of a recognised union to raise matters directly with Management (or Vice Versa) on issues concerning the organisations individual members or a group of members. - 6.1.3 The Joint Staff Committee and its Sub-Committee will not consider matters which are properly dealt with by an agreed procedure, e.g. Disciplinary, Grievance, Disputes procedures.
-However where general issues regarding the effectiveness of a particular policy arise then these will be discussed within this forum. - The group responsible for consultation and collective bargaining arrangements shall be known as the East London NHS Foundation Trust Joint Staff Committee (JSC). - 6.3 The Joint Staff Committee (JSC) will be a forum for: - Consultation about all significant proposals and decisions which are likely to affect the well-being of employees of the Trust. - The exchange of information on all relevant matters. - The agreement for joint procedural arrangements regulating relationships and the conduct of business between the Trust and the Unions. - The ratification of agreements made by the negotiating Sub-Committee and the noting of agreements made by the Occupational Sub-Committees as appropriate. - Ensuring the speedy implementation of agreement made. - Negotiation through the committee or one of its negotiating sub committees.
+- 6.1.2 The existence of the Joint Staff Committee and its Sub-Committees does not limit the right of a recognised union to raise matters directly with Management (or vice versa) on issues concerning the organisations individual members or a group of members. - 6.1.3 The Joint Staff Committee and its Sub-Committee will not consider matters which are properly dealt with by an agreed procedure, e.g., Disciplinary, Grievance, Disputes procedures.
+However where general issues regarding the effectiveness of a particular policy arise then these will be discussed within this forum. - The group responsible for consultation and collective bargaining arrangements shall be known as the East London NHS Foundation Trust Joint Staff Committee (JSC). - 6.3 The Joint Staff Committee (JSC) will be a forum for: - Consultation about all significant proposals and decisions which are likely to affect the well-being of employees of the Trust. - The exchange of information on all relevant matters. - The agreement for joint procedural arrangements regulating relationships and the conduct of business between the Trust and the Unions. - The ratification of agreements made by the negotiating Sub-Committee and the noting of agreements made by the Occupational Sub-Committees as appropriate. - Ensuring the speedy implementation of agreement made. - Negotiation through the committee or one of its negotiating sub committees. - The JSC is the first stage in formal consultations affecting more than 5 staff, this should not imply that staff side organisations support or recommend the changes proposed until such time as the relevant staff affected have engaged and been given the opportunity to respond.